Health FSAs: 5 things employers may not know

 2. Employers can contribute to employees’ Health FSAs

-Offering even a small employer contribution – such as $100 to $200 – may help employees receive and appreciate the benefits of the Health FSA, even if they don’t add any money of their own (though you could require an employee match to collect your contribution).
+Offering even a small employer contribution — such as $100 to $200 — may help employees receive and appreciate the benefits of the Health FSA, even if they don’t add any money of their own.
+Employers could require an employee match to collect its contribution.
 The employer contribution doesn’t count against their election limit.

 3. Employers can limit the risk of forfeiture